syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/190_systemd-journal/000_systemd-journal_options.md

 };
 ```

-**NOTE:** Namespace support was introduced to the Journalctl command line
+Namespace support was introduced to the Journalctl command line
 tool in Systemd version 2.45.
 The {{ site.product.short_name }} application supports the
 namespace() option from version 3.29.
 For further information about
 namespaces on the Systemd side, see Journal Namespaces.